Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 - Offgrid weather forecasting based on integrated sensor data only - computed by the board itself.
 - The forecaster can send morning and/or on demand weather raports.
 - Many OWF units can be linked together to form a more detailed and rich forecast.
-- When calibrated the OWF can make a 12 hour prediction with >90% accuracy.
 - More stuff :)

 ## Getting Started